motocarota/motocarota.art/about.md

 ---
-title: About
+title: About me
 permalink: about/
 ---

-Hello, nothing in particolar here for now, if you are intrested look <a href="http://www.simone-poggi.com/">here</a> or <a href="http://www.simone-poggi.com/">here</a>.
+Hello, I'm a <a href="http://www.simone-poggi.com/">freelance software engineer</a> and a <a href="http://www.simone-poggi.com/art">comic artist</a>.

+I keep this blog just to keep my important links organized, because my bookmark list is a total mess.